 Potato Salad recipe made the old fashioned way with a few simple ingredients.
-One bite and you’ll know why this classic dish is a hit at every holiday and potluck!
+Eggs, vegetables, mayonnaise, and seasonings make this a classic recipe.

 I am certain that every family has their own potato salad recipe.
-This easy and delicious potato salad recipe comes from my dad’s side of the family, my Grandma Bauer.
+This easy and delicious recipe comes from my dad’s side of the family, my Grandma Bauer.

-It’s the perfect potato salad recipe because it requires minimal ingredients and is easy to put together for a crowd.
+It’s perfect because it requires minimal ingredients and is easy to put together for a crowd.

-The key to making grandma’s potato salad is to dice everything into very small pieces, and I mean small.
-So grab your best chef’s knife and let’s make Grandma’s potato salad together!
+- The key to making my grandma’s potato salad is to dice everything into very small pieces, and I mean small.
+So grab your best chef’s knife and let’s make it together!

 Cook over high heat and bring to a boil.
 Once it’s boiling, reduce heat to medium low and cover with a lid.
 Cook for 15 minutes or until potatoes are soft.
 Allow potatoes to cool.